aglaia-resident/jetbrains-lsl-support/README.md

 LSL support for IntelliJ and other JetBrains IDEs
 =================================================

-The LSL.xml file will allow the LSL (Linden Script Language) support in all IDE of the JetBrains range :
+This file will allow the LSL (Linden Script Language) support in all IDE of the JetBrains range.

 Supported IDEs
 --------------

-Ce fichier permet de supporter le langage LSL dans les IDE de la gamme Jetbrains :

 * IntelliJ
 * PyCharn